How to fund study at American universities

-In fact, in 2014/15, 86% of full-time undergraduates at American universities received some kind of financial aid – and often the colleges with the highest listed fees (which are usually the big names like Harvard and MIT) have the most generous support packages.
+In fact, according to Education Data Initiative, 86% of full-time undergraduates at American universities received some kind of financial aid – and often the colleges with the highest listed fees (which are usually the big names like Harvard and MIT) have the most generous support packages.

 This financial aid can come in all shapes and sizes, including the famous sports scholarships that every jock is going for in teen movies.
-If you excel in a sport – any sport – it's worth saying so in your application!
+If you excel in a sport – any sport – it's worth saying so when you apply for an American university.

 But sporting scholarships aren't the only type of financial aid.
 Extra support is often available for academically gifted students, too – and crucially, these funds are usually open to international students as well as Americans.

 And best of all, this financial aid will help to cover your living costs too – not just tuition.

 Some universities (again, often the elite) even run a 'needs-blind' policy for all applicants.
 This means that your application will only be assessed on your academic credentials, and should you (literally) make the grade, the university will provide whatever financial assistance is necessary.